 Description (Optional) | Provides supplementary information about the backend server group. |

-Add cloud servers, supplementary network interfaces, or IP as backend servers to this backend server group.
+Add cloud servers, supplementary network interfaces, and IP as backend servers to this backend server group.
 For details, see Backend Server Overview.

 Configure health check for the backend server group based on Table 4.
 For more information about health checks, see Health Check.